chuaqindi/sc1015-miniproject/README.md

 ## About
 This is a Mini-Project for the SC1015 (Introduction to Data Science and Artificial Intelligence) module in Nanyang Technological University (NTU).

-Our group aims to utilise customer data from Telcos to analyse the factors that affect churn.
+Our group aims to utilise customer data from Telcos to analyse the factors that affect churn and provide recommendations to reduce churn rate.

+## Contributors

 ## Problem Definition

-In the highly competitive telecommunications industry, customer churn is a critical challenge for telecomunication companies (Telco).
-Customer churn (or customer attrition) refers to the loss of customers due to dissatisfaction of the services provided and/or due to better offers from other companies.
+In the highly competitive telecommunications industry, customer churn is a critical challenge for telecomunication companies (Telco). <br>
+Customer churn (or customer attrition) refers to the loss of customers due to dissatisfaction of the services provided and/or due to better offers from other companies. <br>

-Churn results in a loss of revenue of the company and it has become increasingly difficult to retain customers today.
+Churn results in a loss of revenue of the company and it has become increasingly difficult to retain customers today. <br>
 Telco businesses are thus seeking to develop models to predict which customers are more likely to leave soon and take actions accordingly.